 - Creating custom domain names that are memorable

-But these aren’t the only tactics Google Sites can use to improve their search enigne rankings.
+But these aren’t the only tactics Google Sites users can employ to improve their search engine rankings.
 In no particular order, here are 8 that are proven to drive search traffic from Google.

 Submit an XML sitemap to Google

 An XML sitemap acts as a blueprint of your website.
 When search engines have this blueprint, they can analyze and rank (a process known as crawling and indexing) content more accurately and efficiently.
 The indexing process is important because it determines which categories and search terms your content will show up for on results pages.